balcony mosquito control tactics that work!

 Mosquito repellents clearly weren’t working so I knew we had to change our tactics.
 Mosquitos transmit diseases such as dengue, chikungunya and another one I hadn’t yet heard of at the time, the zika virus.
 It was time to pull out all the stops.

 I researched the Mosquito Magnet but decided it took too much on-going maintenance.
+(UPDATE 12/14/2019: we ended up getting the Mosquito Magnet three years later!)
 I thought about fogging the area behind our condo, but I don’t like the idea of indiscriminately killing all insects and small creatures, many of which may be beneficial.

 The type of mosquito that seems to venture up to our balcony is the dreaded Asian tiger mosquito.
 It’s black and white stripes are unmistakable.